NegatioN/BattleRiteStats/_characters/oldur.md

       icon: 1e376cc95b8550443b527db1234300bd
       name: Dehydration
       type: mixed
-    - color: green
-      description: Negating attacks with Time Bender grants you a Shield that absorbs up to {Can't represent GameValueList} damage for 3.5.
-Shield value is reduced for each negated attack.
-      icon: a22c6c4bc967d4e48a44f0e87a93023e
-      name: Drain
-      type: survival
     - color: teal
       description: Rejuvenate heals for an additional 15 of damage taken over its duration.
 Restores up to a maximum of 6 bonus health.
       icon: 838ae06cda41a2544a1d2a528389d5b5
       name: Renew
       type: support
+    - color: red
+      description: Quicksand can be recast to throw Lesser Quicksand.
+It applies Time Bomb instead of consuming it.
+      icon: 35a1515e35b5104449dfa8802c5aa0e2
+      name: Sand Struck
+      type: offense
     - color: red
       description: Shifting Sands causes your next Sands of Time to deal 6 bonus damage and inflict Fading Snare for 1.